DeusArcana/100-days-of-code/log.md

 - Finishing Introduction to React in [FreeCodeCamp](https://freecodecamp.org)
 - Flow control in React seems difficult at first, but it's pretty simple.

+### Day 82: May 5, 2019

+- Doing Introduction to the Redux in [FreeCodeCamp](https://freecodecamp.org)
+- So, is an entire framework for the entire state of an application.
+It may make things way easier.